 Unlike much of Asia, Thailand has never been colonised by the West.
 Consequently, Thai culture and deeply felt Buddhism are influential throughout the country; even amid the urban bustle and with the onslaught of tourism.
 Modern Thailand juxtaposes the influence of the West with its many ancient beliefs, and is a fascinating place to experience while you are volunteering abroad.

 Travel and Tourism in Thailand

 At weekends or on days off, volunteers often choose to explore attractions in the surrounding region.
-Boats regularly leave from Krabi to Ko Phi Phi Island, famous location of the film, The Beach.
-There are numerous local activities, including rock climbing and elephant trekking, and many beautiful beaches on which to relax, party or take part in water sports.
+Boats regularly leave from Krabi to Koh Phi Phi Island, famous location of the film, The Beach.
+There are numerous local activities, including rock climbing and hiking, and many beautiful beaches on which to relax, party or take part in water sports.
 Plus, as the Conservation volunteers in Thailand quickly discover, the seas around Krabi are superb for snorkelling and diving.

 After finishing your voluntary work in Thailand, you can choose to venture further afield.
 Travel within the country is simple and cheap.
 Popular trips include trekking in the northern jungles of Chiang Mai or relaxing and diving on the paradise islands of Koh Samui, Ko Pha Ngan or Ko Tao.
 You could always travel on through South-East Asia, which can be done very cheaply by bus and train.
 Recently launched low-cost airlines are tempting people to explore even more widely.
 Remember that however much of Thailand and South-East Asia you see, it's unlikely to be enough!

 Volunteer in a local kindergarten in the beautiful town of Krabi or Ao Nang.
 You are likely to find yourself playing games and singing songs on a daily basis and playing an integral part in achieving the goals set out in our Care Management Plan.